farhan44165/Simple-Expense-Tracker/README.md

 Simple-Expense-Tracker
-Don't forget to run commands to run the project successfully Run these commands in server, client & globally npm init -y npm i Then globally run the command npm start
+Don't forget to run commands to run the project successfully Run these commands in terminal npm init -y npm i https://expense-tracker-frontend-only.netlify.app/

-https://expense-tracker-frontend-only.netlify.app/